146 Commonwealth

 Francis Fabyan, Jr., subsequently made his home in Bourne and then in Osterville.

-In February of 1930, Francis Fabyan he married again, to Annabel Park.
-After their marriage, they lived at 31 Gloucester.
+In February of 1930, Francis Fabyan married again, to Annabel Park of 31 Gloucester, where they lived after their marriage.

-On December 20, 1933, 146 Commonwealth was purchased from the Fabyan family by the Trustees of Boston University.
-The University acquired the property for use by the Boston University Women’s Council as a dormitory for women graduate students coming from overseas.
-The house later was named Fisk House in honor of Louisa Holman Fisk, founder and first president of the Council.
+On December 20, 1933, 146 Commonwealth was purchased from the Fabyan family by the Trustees of Boston University, acquired for use by the Boston University Women’s Council.
+A September 1, 1934, Boston Globe article on the property noted that it would be used “as an administration and social center for women’s activities, with a limited residence for Boston University women.”
+In 1950, the the house was named Fisk House in honor of Louisa Holman Fisk, founder and first president of the Council.

 In July 2, 1935, the BU Women’s Council applied for (and subsequently received) permission to remodel the house, converting it from a single family dwelling to a lodging house.